philippinespire/2022_PIRE_omics_workshop/omar_mahadalle/student_README.md

 1  |Model Fit       |90.9798%  %       |92.2947% %
 2  |Model Fit       |80.1725 %       |93.4093 %

 No red flags.
-We will use the max value from V2 rounded up to <insert value here> bp.
+We will use the max value from V2 rounded up to 634,636,698 bp.

 ---